 Listing fliers allow you to combine all your beautiful photos, carefully written property descriptions, and website links all in one easy-to-carry place for your potential buyer.
 Traditionally, fliers are left inside the house for the buyer to take to remember your listing over the others they visited, and to place in brochure boxes out front to entice curious passersby to stop and take a longer peek.

 My favorite tip for the best listing fliers is to add multiple financing options on the back to give prospective buyers an idea of down payment and payment options.
+Look into a template provider like Lab Coat Agents Marketing Center to make sure your printed materials look impressive and on-brand.

 30. Just Listed Postcards